- Outlander -'Outlander' Season 6 Is Officially In Production

 Roberts noted that every season, "Outlander has a big event and we're still planning that event."
 (Flora MacDonald's barbecue at River Run?)
 For those scenes, Roberts said, "We'll film [the background extras] at a separate time, [then] put it all together in post, and it's seamless."
 And even though Outlander normally uses "real extras," Roberts noted they can also utilize "digital people" in the "deep, deep background," as they did with the Battle of Alamance.

 Outlander has shared a video that features the costumes, props, and sets.
 Fraser's Ridge is continuing to grow and one notable new establishment is a church — as Angus' Angels on Twitter pointed out this could possibly be confirming a major Roger plot point from A Breath of Snow and Ashes.
-(Outlander Homepage also pointed out the it appears Tom Christie's school may have been featured as well.)
+(Outlander Homepage pointed out that the set could also be Tom Christie's school.)
 Starz also shared a photo of Heughan and Balfe riding in a wagon together... it's the little things!

 The First Episode's Title